ergoplatform/ergodocs/docs/eco/rosen/bitcoin-watcher.md

 4. Verify in the web interface that the watcher version is the latest required.

-Failing to update by the announced deadline risks your collateral being slashed, so stay vigilant.

 ## Interacting with a Headless Server